A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

-One way to see this is to realize that the concatenation of $\Phi_{(M^5,v)}$ and $d_v$ is determined by the number of broken flow lines of index 2 on $M^5$, since we glue the instantons described by $d_v$ to either the initial or final cylindrical end of $M^5$.
-As before, these broken flow lines are in correspondence with the boundary components of the moduli space of Haydys-Witten instantons of index 2.
-Since the relevant moduli space is the same, regardless of the order of $\Phi_{(M^5,v)}$ and $d_v$, these counts coincide.
+One way to see this is to realize that the concatenation of \smash{$\Phi_{(M^5,v)}$} and ${\rm d}_v$ is determined by the number of broken flow lines of index 2 on $M^5$, since we glue the instantons described by~${\rm d}_v$ to either the initial or final cylindrical end of $M^5$.
+As before, these broken flow lines are in correspondence with the boundary components of the moduli space of Haydys--Witten instantons of index 2.
+Since the relevant moduli space is the same, regardless of the order of~\smash{$\Phi_{(M^5,v)}$} and~${\rm d}_v$, these counts coincide.

-It follows that $\Phi_{(M^5,v)}$ induces a linear map on homology:
+It follows that \smash{$\Phi_{(M^5,v)}$} induces a linear map on homology,

-Hence, Haydys-Witten homology is a functor from the category of five-dimensional cobordisms, equipped with a non-vanishing vector field, to the category of groups.
-It is, therefore, a topological quantum field theory (TQFT) in the sense of the Atiyah-Segal axioms.
-From the point of view of physics it is the TQFT that arises by a topological twist of $5d$ $\mathcal{N}=2$ super Yang-Mills theory on $\R_s\times W^4$ coupled to $4d$ $\mathcal{N}=4$ super Yang-Mills theory at $s=\pm\infty$.
+Hence, Haydys--Witten homology is a functor from the category of five-dimensional cobordisms, equipped with a non-vanishing vector field, to the category of groups.
+It is, therefore, a topological quantum field theory (TQFT) in the sense of the Atiyah--Segal axioms.
+From the point of view of physics, it is the TQFT that arises by a topological twist of $5d$ $\mathcal{N}=2$ super Yang--Mills theory on $\R_s\times W^4$ coupled to $4d$ $\mathcal{N}=4$ super Yang--Mills theory at $s=\pm\infty$.

-\subsection{Relation to Khovanov Homology}
+\subsection{Relation to Khovanov homology}

-Haydys-Witten Floer theory was introduced by Witten to describe Khovanov homology in terms of quantum field theory.
-Witten showed that there is a relation between Haydys-Witten Floer homology and Chern-Simons theory on $X^3$ -- and thus knot invariants -- if one considers four-manifolds of the form $W^4 = X^3 \times \R^+_y$ with Nahm pole boundary conditions at $y= 0$ \cite{Witten2010, Witten2011}.
+Haydys--Witten Floer theory was introduced by Witten to describe Khovanov homology in terms of quantum field theory.
+Witten showed that there is a relation between Haydys--Witten Floer homology and Chern--Simons theory on $X^3$ -- and thus knot invariants -- if one considers four-manifolds of the form $W^4 = X^3 \times \R^+_y$ with Nahm pole boundary conditions at $y= 0$~\cite{Witten2010, Witten2011}.
 Under this correspondence, a knot carries over to a magnetically charged 't Hooft operator embedded in the boundary $\del W^4 = X^3$.
-As explained in \autoref{sec:background-Nahm-pole-boundary-condition}, this setup is geometrized by considering the blowup $[W^4 ; K]$ and imposing Nahm pole boundary conditions with knot singularities at the boundaries.
+As explained in Section~\ref{sec:background-Nahm-pole-boundary-condition}, this setup is geometrized by considering the blowup \smash{$\bigl[W^4 ; K\bigr]$} and imposing Nahm pole boundary conditions with knot singularities at the boundaries.